Always From Scratch

 Two eggplant parm sandwiches on a cutting board with a plate of fried eggplant.

 Looking for more handhelds?
 Try our Big Fat Greek Chicken Burger, Mediterranean Chicken Wrap, or Italian Sausage Bread.
+Even our Chicken Pizzaiola makes a delicious sandwich as leftovers!

 Jump to: